Florida Gulf Coast University: Media

 The university has operated public broadcasting stations WGCU television and WGCU-FM since 1996, when the license was transferred from the University of South Florida in Tampa.
 WGCU is a PBS member while WGCU-FM is an NPR member and broadcasts news, talk, and jazz.
 FGCU 360 Now is a website that features university news and complements the official university periodical, FGCU 360 Magazine, which was rebranded in 2016 after originally publishing as Pinnacle.

 Eagle Media is the university's official independent student media group.
 Originally founded in 1997 as "The Eagle" newspaper, the media group now publishes a weekly newspaper, a website, and TV/radio programming when classes are in session.
 In 2017, the Student Media Advisory Board recognized Eagle News, ENTV and Eagle Radio jointly as Eagle Media, FGCU's only student-led media program.

 Campus demographics

-Florida Gulf Coast University is listed as a census-designated place (CDP) in 2020 for statistical purposes.
+Florida Gulf Coast University was listed as a census-designated place (CDP) in 2020 U.S. census for statistical purposes.

 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.